demidenm/hcpya_preprocess/README.md

-# HCP-Young Adult: MRIQC & FMRIPrep Preprocessing & XCP-D Post-processing Pipeline
+# HCP-Young Adult: MRIQC & FMRIPrep Preprocessing, XCP-D Post-processing Pipeline & E-Prime to Events.tsv

 This repository contains the scripts and configurations required for preprocessing fMRI data using **fMRIPrep** and **MRIQC**.
 The pipeline is for the [Human Connectome Project (HCP) Young Adult (HCP-YA) sample](https://www.humanconnectome.org/#promo-1-content)

 As of November 26, 2024, the pipeline uses fMRIPrep [v24.0.1](https://pypi.org/project/fmriprep/24.0.1/), MRIQC [v23.1.0](https://pypi.org/project/mriqc/23.1.0/) & XCP-D [v0.9.0](https://xcp-d.readthedocs.io/en/0.9.0/)

+As of March 13, 2025, a pipleine has been included to convert the e-prime task data to events.tsv files.
+This provide expanded onset, durations and trial- and block-level details.

 ## Repository Structure